sadr0b0t/yashlang/README.en.md

 The app would immediately start looking like the one on the above screens.

 You can switch off or delete unwanted playlists and channels in the settings.

-## In addition

-- Browse enabled playlists from main screen
-- Playlist profiles: combine playlists in groups and switch groups depending on watch context: Cartoons, Films, Edutainment, History, Analytics etc.
-- Various features not listed here by some reason

 ## Install